hasura/graphql-engine/manual/roles/index.rst

 Roles
 =====

-Every Hasura project has concept of roles attached to every user.
+The Hasura system has roles attached to every user.
 This helps in grouping users together and authorizing them for various actions.

 The default roles in the system are: ``anonymous``, ``user`` and ``admin``.